Important Things to Know When Considering a Cosigner

 Be sure to remind your cosigner that cosigner release is available.
-After graduation a borrower may apply for their cosigner to be released from the loan once they have made 12 consecutive, on-time principal and interest payments and meet certain credit requirements.1
+You may apply to release your cosigner from the loan after you graduate, make 12 on-time principal and interest payments and meet certain credit requirements.1

 So choose your cosigner wisely, and you'll reap more of the benefits that having a creditworthy cosigner can offer.